 research focus has been on high-temperature geochemistry, crust-mantle

-interactions and the behaviour of volatile fluids in the lithosphere.
+interactions and the behavior of volatile fluids in the lithosphere.
 However, my most recent research focuses on using noble gas

 geochemistry to better understand crustal systems, including hydrocarbon formation and transport mechanisms.